BrightSoul/ElasticSearchAspNetHotelReservations/readme.md

 ---------------------
 * Recreating an index and adding documents as a background operation which runs from a HangFire job every minute.
 The HangFire dashboard can be seend at /jobs;
 * Querying documents and child documents by date, price and text;
-* Queries use "must" and "should" filters;
+* Use of "must" and "should" filters dynamically added to the query, depending on which filter criteria where selected by the user;
 * Field score boosting;
 * Suggestions shown as you type text;
 * Document aggregations which will be used as filters (facets) to narrow down the results;